folio-org/curriculum/06_vm_stable.md

 Remember that the Okapi service is forwarded through port 9130, so we can interact with it using 'curl' from the host machine.

 Save the following script as `run-basic.sh` in your work directory.
 It provides a basic interaction with Okapi.

-Expand it to do some other queries.
-See the [API docs](http://dev.folio.org/doc/api).
+Expand this later to do some other queries.
+The [API docs](http://dev.folio.org/doc/api) will be useful.
+The [CQL docs](http://dev.folio.org/doc/glossary#cql) will explain the Contextual Query Language (CQL) used by FOLIO.

 So start talking, do: `./run-basic.sh`